PagerDuty/full-service-ownership-docs/docs/functions.md

----
-cover:
-description: The various roles in full-service ownership team: listed by function instead of title.
----
 ![Service Ownership Functions](../assets/img/headers/FSO-Functions.png)

 > "Cease dependence on mass inspection to achieve quality.
 Improve the process and build quality into the product in the first place." - W. Edwards Deming